daninaydenow/mkit/README.md

 �
 �

-##Start client
+##Start client:
  cd into client and type "npm start"

-##Start server
+##Start server:
  cd into server and type "npm start"